seasoncast/SeasonCast-Studio/README.md

 ## Development

 Contributing to this project is welcome and encouraged!
+Checkout 'Development Milestones' section for a list of current tasks.

 [Maxwell Smith](https://github.com/themaxsmith) is the lead developer of this project.
 Contact him by opening an issue or PR.